 "President Farish has committed … to making college affordable and making the experience very practical [for RWU students]" - U.S. Senator Jack Reed (D-RI)

-But there's so much more to Affordable Excellence than the tuition freeze and guarantee, and the University is constantly striving to ensure student success.
+In January, the University even expanded Affordable Excellence to the School of Law, which means law students benefit, too.
+Plus, there's so much more to Affordable Excellence than the tuition freeze and guarantee, and the University is constantly striving to ensure student success.
 Here are nine things you need to know about Affordable Excellence as we move forward:

 RWU has announced that it is once again freezing tuition at the 2012-2013 rate, and guaranteeing that rate for four years for the class of 2014.
 Considering that the national average tuition increase is 3 to 5 percent per year, this will result in a savings of up to $15,700 over four years!